-Format support: Can it play MKV, AVI, FLAC, HEVC, AV1, and other modern codecs without installing extra software?
+Format support: Can it play MKV, AVI, WebM, and modern codecs like HEVC, AV1, and VP9 without installing extra software?

 macOS integration: Does it feel native, or like a Windows app awkwardly ported over?